MINIMIZE PRODUCT RETURNS – 10 WAYS TO FEWER RETURNS

 Issue 3: No User Reviews – Fake Product Reviews

 Many sites don’t allow users to post reviews.
-Often this is for fear of getting lots of one-star reviews.
+Often, this is for fear of getting lots of one-star reviews.
 More modern websites (think Amazon) can only allow reviews from “confirmed buyers.”
 This method stops one-star spam attacks.
 Enable user reviews on your site.
-Respond within one business day to all review rankings, both five stars, and one star.
+Respond within one business day to all five-star and one-star review rankings.

 We’ve all seen this.
-You have a new product launch and instantly there are hundreds of 5-star reviews.
-Consumers recognize these as “fake” reviews, and most will instantly move on to a competing product.
+You have a new product launch, and there are hundreds of 5-star reviews instantly.
+Consumers recognize these as “fake” reviews, and most will move on to competing products.
 Don’t use fake product reviews.
 Don’t pay people to do product reviews.
 If you give a product for free or at a deep discount in return for a product review, clearly state so in each review.
-Confirmed Buyer reviews are incredibly powerful for generating new and repeat business.
+Confirmed buyer reviews are compelling for generating new and repeat business.
 Don’t screw things up trying to “game” the system.
-Provide a great product at a fair price and ask for reviews in your shipment and post-shipment emails.
+Provide a great product at a fair price, and ask for reviews in your shipment and post-shipment emails.

 Issue 4: The Wrong Item Shipped

 We’ve all received the wrong item if we’ve lived long enough.
 Why does this happen?
-Usually one of two reasons.
-The shipper slapped the incorrect label on the box is one.
-Another is the person packing the box put the wrong item in the box.
+Usually, one of two reasons.
+The shipper slapped the incorrect label on the box.
+Another is that the person packing the box put the wrong item in the box.
 There is an excellent way to catch both.
-Use tracking the box size and the total weight.
+Track the box size and the total weight.
 If you scan each shipment before leaving your facility, you can read the box size and box total weight.
-Your shipping system should be assigned a box size to each load.
-If the items are too large or small for the box that is specified, your packing team will flag it.
+Your shipping system should assign a box size to each load.
+If the items are too large or small for the specified box, your packing team will flag them.

-An incorrect item in the system identified box will often cause the total weight to be larger or smaller than expected, and a weight check at outgoing QA should flag it.
-If your process requires scanning of an item before being boxed, then your system should stop that error type.
-Bottom line, setting up the right process and software should all but eliminate shipping the wrong item.
+An incorrect item in the system-identified box will often cause the total weight to be larger or smaller than expected, and a weight check at outgoing QA should flag it.
+If your process requires scanning an item before being boxed, your system should stop that error type.
+Bottom line: setting up the proper procedure and software should eliminate shipping the wrong item.

 Issue 5: Damaged Items

-Which of you hasn’t gotten a box that looks like an Orangutan jumped up and down on it?
+Which of you still needs to get a box that looks like an orangutan jumping up and down?
 Not you?
 Your turn is coming!
-Crews that handle boxes in shipment are not always the most careful.
+Crews that handle boxes in shipment are sometimes the most careful.
 Plus, anyone can have a bad day and drop something.
 The key is using appropriate shipping materials for the goods before shipment.
 Ever open up an Apple iPhone box?
 They are an excellent example to follow.
-I think a 200-pound person could step on an unopened iPhone shipping box and the iPhone inside would be undamaged.
+A 200-pound person could step on an unopened iPhone shipping box, and the iPhone inside would be undamaged.

-Now you don’t have to design custom boxes but use some common sense.
-If you have a “soft” item (clothing) make sure it is in a plastic bag to protect it from the elements should the shipping box open.
-If it’s a breakable item, use copious amounts of bubble wrap or a similar material that ideally is recyclable.
+You don’t have to design a custom box, but use some common sense.
+If you have a “soft” item (clothing), ensure it is in a plastic bag to protect it from the elements should the shipping box open.
+If it’s a breakable item, use copious amounts of bubble wrap or similar material that is ideally recyclable.

 Issue 6: Poor Product Quality

-Everyone expects most items that they buy to last a “reasonable” time.
-Sadly reasonable is different for every person.
-If I’m paying $1 for an iPhone case, most people expectations will be low.
-If I pay $50 for an iPhone case, and what I get looks like many $1 – $10 cases, many of your customers are NOT going to be happy.
-I’m all for maximizing one’s profit margin, but the quality of the product you ship MUST MEET or EXCEED your customer’s expectations.
+Everyone expects most items they buy to last a “reasonable” time.
+Sadly, reasonable is different for every person.
+If I pay $1 for an iPhone case, most people’s expectations will be low.
+If I pay $50 for an iPhone case and what I get looks like many $1-$10 cases, many of your customers will not be happy.
+I’m all for maximizing one’s profit margin, but the quality of the product you ship must meet or exceed your customer’s expectations.

 Issue 7: Charge for Opened Item Product Returns

-Sadly some customers buy an item, use it for a brief period, then ask to return it.
-Today, most large retailers accept many large businesses allow returns for any reason.
-If you sell items that a customer wears, this can lead to a form or showrooming.
-The custom buys an article for a party, wears it, then sends it back afterward.
+Sadly, some customers buy an item, use it briefly, and then ask to return it.
+Most large retailers accept returns today, and many large businesses allow returns for any reason.
+If you sell items that a customer wears, this can lead to a form of showrooming.
+The customer buys an article for a party, wears it, and then sends it back afterward.
 You’re stuck with a used item that you can’t resell as new, if at all.
 What can you do?

-One option is not to allow Product Returns on opened items.
+One option is not to allow product returns on opened items.
 This policy will likely negatively affect your sales if your competitors allow returns for any reason.
-For electronic downloads, such as courses, you can get probably away with “All Sales Final” if the item is below $20.
-Higher priced items such a policy will likely dramatically reduce your sales.
-For most product, allowing a return for any reason within 7 to 14 days is the norm.
-Business has found that this return policy has increased sales.
+You can probably get away with “All Sales Final” for electronic downloads, such as courses, if the item is below $20.
+Such a policy on higher-priced items will likely dramatically reduce your sales.
+Allowing a return for any reason within 7 to 14 days is the norm for most products.
+The business has found that this return policy has increased sales.
 Yes, you will get returns, but you need to figure that into the “cost of doing business.”

-Another option has what many call “a 15%-20% restocking fee” and require the consumer to pay shipping costs for returns.
+Another option has what many call “a 15%–20% restocking fee” and requires the consumer to pay shipping costs for returns.
 Shipping costs are not charged up front but instead subtracted from the check or credit adjustment after the return.
-Again, this will likely negatively affect your sales if your competitors allow Product Returns for any reason.
-Yes, you will still get Product Returns, but you need to figure that into the “cost of doing business.”
+Again, this will likely negatively affect your sales if your competitors allow product returns for any reason.
+Yes, you will still get product returns, but you need to figure that into the “cost of doing business.”

 Issue 8: Fire Bad Customers

-If you have customers who regularly return items, you need to “fire” them.
+If customers regularly return items, you need to “fire” them.
 These people are abusing your return policy and are costing you more than you are making on them.
-Make sure your CRM tool can identify customers ranked by some Product Returns and return rate.
+Ensure your CRM tool can identify customers ranked by product returns and return rates.
 Review this weekly.
-When you find such a customer, inform them that you are unable to accept any future orders from them.
-Block both their address and credit card from being able to be processed through your system.
+When you find such a customer, inform them you cannot accept future orders.
+Block both their address and credit card from being processed through your system.
 Unless you do both, they’ll likely change one and keep buying from you.

 Issue 9: Change Packers

-Sometimes your packing service packs the wrong item in the box, even though all the paperwork is correct.
+Sometimes, your packing service packs the wrong item in the box, even though all the paperwork is correct.
 To me, this is inexcusable.
-Your Packers should never pack the incorrect product.
-If they do, it usually means that they don’t have the right processes in place.
-It’s not your job to suggest fixes to them.
+Your packers should always pack the correct product.
+If they do, it usually means they don’t have the right processes.
+It seems that it is not your job to suggest fixes for them.
 Find another packing service.
 Ask candidates to go through the details of their packing process.
 They should be able to bring out workflow diagrams showing their packing workflow and how it ensures 100% correct packing.
 If not, keep looking until you find one, then fire your current packing service.

 Issue 10: Change Shippers

-Sometimes you are shipping service ship the right item to the wrong person or address, even though all the paperwork is correct.
+Sometimes, you are in a shipping service that ships the correct item to the wrong person or address, even though all the paperwork is proper.
 To me, this is inexcusable.
-Your Shippers should never ship to the incorrect person or address.
-If they do, it usually means that they don’t have the right processes in place.
-It’s not your job to suggest fixes to them.
+Your shippers should always ship to the correct person or address.
+If they do, it usually means they must have the right processes.
+It seems that it is not your job to suggest fixes for them.
 Find another shipping service.
 Ask candidates to go through the details of their packing process.
 They should be able to bring out workflow diagrams showing their shipping process and how it ensures 100% correct shipping.
 If not, keep looking until you find one, then fire your current shipping service.

 Conclusion

-I hope I have educated you on how to Minimize Product Returns – 10 Ways to Fewer Returns.
+I hope I have educated you on how to minimize product returns in 10 Ways to Fewer Returns.
 If you follow my advice, you’ll have fewer unhappy customers, lower return rates, fewer chargebacks, and better social media rankings.

 100% FREE GOOGLE PAGE RANK ANALYSIS